rrwick/rrwick.github.io/_posts/2023-12-09-ont-desktop.md

 We ran into a 'flow cell not detected' problem in MinKNOW which was solved by making the MinKNOW service run as root.[^root] Since then, everything has been working smoothly.

 I also installed a lot of common bioinformatics tools (e.g. [minimap2](https://github.com/lh3/minimap2), [Flye](https://github.com/fenderglass/Flye), etc).
-With all of Onion's CPU and RAM, we plan on using it for some on-board analysis.
+With all of OnION's CPU and RAM, we plan on using it for some on-board analysis.

 ## Basecalling performance

-To see how fast Onion could basecall, I did a small benchmarking test.
+To see how fast OnION could basecall, I did a small benchmarking test.
 I took a single pod5 file (4000 reads, 28 Mbp) and ran it through [Dorado](https://github.com/nanoporetech/dorado) v0.4.2 on a variety of computers with different GPUs.
 I tried all three levels (fast, hac and sup) with five trials of each, taking the best result.

 This plot shows the basecalling speed (higher is better), as reported by Dorado in its stderr: